timeplus-io/docs/docs/usecases.md

 ### T-DERIVE: Computing derived columns from raw data {#t-derive}

-**Use Case:** Create new columns to combine informations from multiple columns in the raw data, or turn data in certain columns in other format to make them ready to be displayed.
+**Use Case:** Create new columns to combine information from multiple columns in the raw data, or turn data in certain columns in another format to make them ready to be displayed.

 ```sql
 SELECT uid, concat(first_name,' ',last_name) AS full_name,